Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 In the last 40 years, gentrification has arrived and the area has turned into a bohemian and vibrant area full of history, art, and treasures on every corner.
 The city government is also investing money to restore and clean up historic buildings, leading to many interesting discoveries.

-Temporary art galleries, late-night bars, and street murals give Old San Telmo a unique vibe.
-Lined with antique dealers and rustic meat restaurants, the wonderful Calle Defensa runs up to Plaza Dorrego, home to a flea market and street performers that attract tourists every Sunday.
+Temporary art galleries, late-night bars, and street murals give San Telmo a unique vibe.
+The wonderful Calle Defensa street, lined with antiques dealers and old-school parillas, runs all the way up to Plaza Dorrego, a wonderful square that is home to a famous Sunday flea market and a favorite amongst street performers.

-In Lezama Park, trails wind around tall jacaranda trees and the Italian National Historical Museum.
+In Lezama Park, trails wind around tall jacaranda trees and all around the Italian National Historical Museum.

 The area is peaceful during the week and crowded on weekends.
 If you like bohemia, or antiques, or tango, or, old bars next to modern and cool ones (I could go on and on…), this neighborhood has to be your choice!